-This research was supported by the German Research Foundation (DFG), project Wo1445/1-1 and by the Center for Integrative Biomedical Computing, NIH NCRR Project 2-P41-RR12553-07.
+This research was supported by the German Research Foundation (DFG), projects WO1425/1-1 and JU445/5-1, and by the Center for Integrative Biomedical Computing, NIH NCRR Project 2-P41-RR12553-07.
+The authors would like to thank S. Reitzinger, G. Haase and H. Si for providing the PEBBLES algebraic multi-grid code and the Tetgen FE meshing tool, resp., and for their quick responses whenever needed and the anonymous reviewers for their helpful critics and comments that significantly improved our manuscript.